Xilinx/Vitis_Libraries/docs/src/guide/synced/stream_sync.rst

    :width: 80%
    :align: center

 The streamSync synchronizes all streams by sharing a same end-flag stream.
 Each input data stream has an end-flag stream.
-After sync, all ouput data streams share one end-flag stream and each output stream is a duplicate of an input stream.
+After sync, all output streams share one end-flag stream, and each of them is a duplicate of an input stream.
 That is to say, before output an end-flag, each ouput stream should output a data from corresponding input stream.

 ..
 CAUTION::
   Applicable conditions.